oulhafiane/oulhafiane/README.md

     - [C++ Pool](https://github.com/oulhafiane/1337_42_CPP_POOL)
     - [Darkly](https://github.com/oulhafiane/1337-42-Darkly): This project is an introduction to cyber security in the field of the WWW.
     - [Snow Crash](https://github.com/oulhafiane/1337_42_snow-crash-SECURITY/tree/master): This project will be an introduction to cyber security.
+    - [BornToSecHackMe-CTF](https://github.com/oulhafiane/BornToSecHackMe-CTF): This project is a Security Challenge.
+Searching for various means to pass root on the ISO given to you..
     - [My Own Linux Distribution](https://github.com/oulhafiane/1337-42-ft_linux): Automated the process of creation a Linux distribution with Vagrant.
     - [Eudyptula Challenges for Kernel Modules](https://github.com/oulhafiane/1337_42_little-penguin-1-kernel-modules): Series of challenges inspired by Eudyptula for Kernel development.
     - [Automation Deployment On AWS](https://github.com/oulhafiane/Automation-Deployment-On-AWS): Automated creation of PVC, Subnets, Instances, LoadBalancer and Scaling Group to AWS cloud, and deploying to it containers of Docker using Ansible.